acisops/acis_anomaly_pages/source/fep_reset.rst

 If you happen to observe the incident on PMON, send a warning email to CXCDS Ops (Joy Nichols).
 Then do the analysis above when the data is available.
-If that analysis confirms a FEP reset, then send email to the Flight Directors alerting them of the incident.
+If that analysis confirms a FEP reset, then send an email to the Flight Directors alerting them of the incident.

-Most likely we will be notified by CXCDS Ops that data collection on one or more of the CCDs stopped during an observation.
+Most likely, we will be notified by CXCDS Ops that data collection on one or more of the CCDs stopped during an observation.
 We need to:

 * Send an e-mail to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz,